Amar-Dev1/Learn4Sudan/Frontend/README.md

 - Things need backend APIs :-

 1. the contact us ( in footer ) needs API endpoint to sent the email to the L4S email inbox 📧 .

+- ⭕ requirement for running the project !! ⭕
+  you should to install vite locally by running the command :
+  `npm install vite`